Mohammadpur, Dhaka

 Conclusion

 Crimson Sunset Maple trees are a popular choice for landscaping because of their bright red leaves.
-However, these trees can be susceptible to a number of problems, including leaf spot, powdery mildew, and Verticillium wilt.
+However, these trees can be susceptible to a number of problems, including leaf spots, powdery mildew, and Verticillium wilt.
 Leaf spot is caused by a variety of fungi and can cause the leaves to turn brown or black.

-Powdery mildew is another fungal disease that can cause the leaves to become covered in a white powder.
+Powdery mildew is another fungal disease that can cause the leaves to become covered in white powder.
 Verticillium wilt is caused by a soil-borne fungus and can affect the tree’s vascular system, causing the leaves to wilt and drop off.